ryan-hamblin/usmnt-wc/README.md

-# force-awakens
+# Here we go fellas

-This is a Countdown Clock for the upcoming Star Wars Movie
+This is a Countdown Clock for the upcoming US Men's National Team World Cup Qualifying match!